elliottslaughter/task-bench-paper/reviews/response.md

 application wall time have been added to Section 2.

 METG captures the average task granularity that can be supported.
-It is acceptable for some tasks to be smaller and others larger, as overheads will even out across tasks.
+It is acceptable for some tasks to be smaller and others larger.
+Overhead is a function of number of tasks times overhead per task and METG captures this well.

+The conclusion has been updated with specific insights derived from Task Bench.

 Reviewer 4: